 All students are required to be in status each term.
 This means that student must either be registered or be on an approved leave of absence.
 Individuals who are not in status will be considered withdrawn from the Graduate Center.

 Full payment of tuition and fees is due by the first day of classes.
 Make checks payable to CUNY Graduate Center.
 Payment may also be made by credit card (MasterCard/Amex/Discover) and electronic checks on the Web.
 Checks, cash, and money order payments may be made in person at the Bursar’s Office.

 Employees eligible for a CUNY Employee Tuition Waiver must submit their original Tuition Waiver Form (PDF) to the Bursar’s Office no later than November 1 for the fall term and no later than May 1 for the spring term.
 Once the Bursar's Office has settled your bill you will be provided with that semester's sticker.
 You must then take the original Tuition Waiver Form to the Office of the Registrar for final processing.

 Employees are still liable to pay the Student Activities Fee, University Consolidated Services Fee and the Techology Fee; these fees are not refundable.

 Matriculated students may audit courses in which they have an interest so that they can increase their knowledge and proficiency.

-Student submit the Transcript Request Form to the Office of the Registrar for processing.
+Student submit the Transcript Request Form (PDF) to the Office of the Registrar for processing.
 The transcript fee is $7.00 USD per transcript with the exception of transcripts that are sent directly to CUNY Colleges which are free of charge.
 The transcript fee is payable by cash in person at the Bursar's Office, personal check, money order, or online payment.
 Transcript requests are generally processed within 2-4 business days.
 Overnight mailing option is not available at this time.

 Checks or money orders are to be made payable to GSUC/CUNY.